fledge-iot/fledge-notify-email/docs/index.rst

 | |email_2| |
 +-----------+

   - **Subject**: A Subject to put in the email message.
-Macro $NOTIFICATION_INSTANCE_NAME$ can be used in subject to provide information about notification instance name
+Macro $NOTIFICATION_INSTANCE_NAME$ can be used in subject to provide information about notification instance name.
+Macro $REASON$ can be use to provide the reason for notification.

   - **Body**: A message to put in the email message